hashicorp/terraform-provider-azurerm/website/docs/r/resource_group_policy_assignment.html.markdown

 A `non_compliance_message` block supports the following:

-* `message` - (Required) The non-compliance message text.
+* `content` - (Required) The non-compliance message text.
 When assigning policy sets (initiatives), unless `policy_definition_reference_id` is specified then this message will be the default for all policies.

 * `policy_definition_reference_id` - (Optional) When assigning policy sets (initiatives), this is the ID of the policy definition that the non-compliance message applies to.